Is It Better to Dust or Vacuum First?

 7. Tie an old pantyhose to a mop stick and poke it behind the fridge and cooker.
 As you move the pantyhose along the floor, the dust bunnies will stick to the nylon better than to a cotton fiber.

-10 Money Saving Tips For a Clean Home
+10 Handy Dusting Tips For a Clean Home

 Most people learn how to keep their homes clean from their parents and other family members.
 Unfortunately, some of the old economical ways of keeping a house clean and dust free are being forgotten as manufacturers persuade us to buy more and more complex machines to do a simple job.